+2007 Dairy General WDRs, p.
+16, § C.1 (requiring land application of manure be conducted in accordance with a certified Nutrient Management Plan consistent with the technical standards for nutrient management as specified in Attach.
+C, NMP); id., Attach.
+C, NMP, pp. C-10 – C-11, Technical Standards for Nutrient Management § V.B.2.a.

 CVDRMP Summary Representative Monitoring Report, pp. 10, § 1.5.1.1, pp. 51-51, § 2.4.3.
 While the whole-farm nitrogen balance approach is a promising tool, the foundational methodologies for calculating N inputs and outputs need to be further developed, so the approach is still just a conceptual framework at this time.

-Assuming that the Central Valley Water Board chooses to include whole-farm nitrogen balance as an interim rate or other milestone in its interim revised dairy general waste discharge requirements, we estimate that existing dairies would be able to achieve whole-farm nitrogen balance within approximately eight years of our adoption of this order if they start now.

 For example, pasture-based dairies could include pasturelands with grass and other forages where the mature dairy cows typically graze during more than ten months of the year and crops, vegetation, and forage growth on the pasturelands are sustained in the normal growing season.